 Later in the evening -after a nap of course- we headed to visit family and eat some Easter dinner.
 My mom always makes yummy dinner and for holidays it’s nothing different.
 Outside play and family games were a must.
 I’ve become a non participant in such games though, I don’t know why that is -seems I’ve become boring.

-Hazel rode in her shopping cart, kicked a ball, walked around the grass, "played bowling", and of course hunted Easter eggs.
+Hazel rode in her shopping cart, kicked a ball, walked around the grass, “played bowling”, and of course hunted Easter eggs.
 Hazel has always been a nature girl and she loved being outside, playing with animals, and taking walks around the neighborhood.
-It seems we are similar in that way.because of Him we can live with our families together forever.
+It seems we are similar in that way.